khrnchn/scanfc-web/README.md

 # scanfc
-[WIP] Smart Class Attendance using NFC Web Based System For Admin and Lecturer
+[WIP] Smart Class Attendance using NFC Web Based System For Admin and Lecturer r